How can I help you?

 export default App;

-To set the initial value of the TextArea component, you can utilize the value
+To set the initial value of the TextArea component, use the value property.
+Here’s how you can achieve it:

 import { TextAreaComponent } from '@syncfusion/ej2-react-inputs';